NioTheFirst/ScType/README.md

 `./test_benchmark_final.sh`

 The entire execution will take 10 minutes.

+The expected results of the execution can be found in `expected_results.txt`.

 To run ScType against individual projects in the dataset, append the index of the project to the previous command.